Least Squares Estimation For Hierarchical Data: Introduction

-Many possible CIs can be derived by using only a small subset of the full set of noisy measurements (\textit{e.g.}, using only the noisy measurement for the Black and Asian population in Rhode Island to derive a CI for this same count query), but it is also possible to improve on these na\"ive estimators using more data from the NMFs.
-Specifically, let $\betab$ denote the vector of confidential histogram counts, \textit{i.e.}, the flattened fully-saturated contingency table, and let $\ub$ denote the mean-zero noise vector that is added to the confidential tabulations when defining the noisy measurements used by DAS.
-Thus, the vector of noisy measurements for either of the two main 2020 Census data products, \textit{i.e.}, the Redistricting Data File or the Demographic and Housing Characteristics File (DHC), is given by
+Many possible CIs can be derived by using only a small subset of the full set of noisy measurements.
+For example, one can use only the noisy measurement for the Asian population in Rhode Island (RI) to derive a CI for this same population count.
+However, it is also possible to improve on these na\"ive estimators by leveraging more information from the noisy measurements.
+In particular, some additional notation will be helpful to describe the unique estimator that leverages all of the noisy measurements, along with the sense in which this estimator can be viewed as optimal.
+Specifically, let $\betab\in \nn^N$ denote the vector of confidential histogram counts, \textit{i.e.}, the flattened fully-saturated contingency table, and let $\ub \in \rr^M $ denote the vector of independent and mean-zero random variables added to the confidential tabulations when defining the noisy measurements used by DAS.\footnote{While the counts based on the output of DAS can be biased in some cases and are generally dependent on one another, the random variables generated internally in DAS, \textit{i.e.}, the vector $\ub\in\rr^M$ in \eqref{eq:yb_def_intro}, are each mean-zero and independent random variables.
+In other words, the post-processing methods used within DAS take the unbiased and independent noisy measurements as input, but these properties are sacrificed by the post-processing methods used by DAS in order to satisfy other desiderata, such as consistency between the tabulations in different geographic levels and nonnegativity.} Thus, the vector of noisy measurements for either of the two main 2020 Census data products, \textit{i.e.}, the Redistricting Data File or the Demographic and Housing Characteristics File (DHC), is given by